 CosmoVerse 2026 Data Challenge

-Main coordinator: Dr. Siyang Li
+Main coordinator: Siyang Li